Unosquare-CoE-JavaScript/sebastian-rodriguez/1_11_course-learn-go-with-test/README.md

 ### Iteration

 To do stuff repeatedly in Go, you'll need for.
 In Go there are no while, do, until keywords, you can only use for.
 Which is a good thing!

+### Array & Slices

+Arrays allow you to store multiple elements of the same type in a variable in a particular order.

+When you have an array, it is very common to have to iterate over them.
+So let's use our new-found knowledge of for to make a Sum function.
+Sum will take an array of numbers and return the total.

+Arrays have a fixed capacity which you define when you declare the variable.
+We can initialize an array in two ways:

+- `[N]type{value1, value2, ..., valueN}` e.g. `numbers := [5]int{1, 2, 3, 4, 5}`
+- `[...]type{value1, value2, ..., valueN}` e.g. `numbers := [...]int{1, 2, 3, 4, 5}`

+It is sometimes useful to also print the inputs to the function in the error message.
+Here, we are using the %v placeholder to print the "default" format, which works well for arrays.

+An interesting property of arrays is that the size is encoded in its type.
+If you try to pass an `[4]int` into a function that expects `[5]int`, it won't compile.
+They are different types so it's just the same as trying to pass a string into a function that wants an int.

+You may be thinking it's quite cumbersome that arrays have a fixed length, and most of the time you probably won't be using them!

+Go has slices which do not encode the size of the collection and instead can have any size.

+the slice type which allows us to have collections of any size.
+The syntax is very similar to arrays, you just omit the size when declaring them
+`mySlice := []int{1,2,3}` rather than `myArray := [3]int{1,2,3}`